Revised 28th of March 2022

 The Internet Standards Platform thinks the security of the Internet.nl website is very important.
-Despite the care we have taken to ensure security, an existing vulnerability may be found or a new one may arise somehow.
+Despite the care we have taken to ensure security, it could still happen that a vulnerability is found.

 Have you found a security flaw in the Internet.nl website?
 You might have accidentally run across one in the normal operation of this site, or perhaps you have been actively trying to find a vulnerability.
 In either case, please let us know, so we can take action as soon as possible.